Shep Smith ‘can’t think of anything more damning’ than today’s news about Manafort and Page

 Fox News anchor Shepard Smith blasted two former Trump associates on Wednesday, foreign policy adviser Carter Page and former campaign manager Paul Manafort.

-On Wednesday the FBI announced that it has obtained a FISA warrant to monitor Page’s communications, feeling that it had ample evidence that Page was working for the Russian government’s interests.
+On Wednesday the FBI announced that it obtained a FISA warrant during the summer of 2016 to monitor Page’s communications.
+The agency felt it had ample evidence that Page was working for the Russian government’s interests.

 “At the time, Carter Page was an adviser to presidential candidate Donald Trump,” Smith said at the beginning of this Wednesday broadcast.
 “The feds obtained a warrant after convincing a judge that there was probable cause to believe that Carter Page was acting as an agent on behalf of Russia.”